Business Climate Surveys

 About the Survey

-2024 marks the fourth time the Business Climate Survey has been conducted in the Netherlands, providing unique insights into the local economic outlook, specific market parameters, and success factors for Swedish companies to succeed in the Dutch market.
+2025 marks the fifth time the Business Climate Survey has been conducted in the Netherlands, providing unique insights into the local economic outlook, specific market parameters, and success factors for Swedish companies to succeed in the Dutch market.

 Read full reports